 - Seasonal passes to waterparks, lift tickets, kayaking, etc.

 - Classes such as ballet, music, gymnastics, art, ski lessons etc.

 - Indoor Trampoline Park (or other similar energy expending adventure)

 - Gift cards for hot cocoa, frozen yogurt, new books, etc.

-- Yes, even a gift card for a new toy.
-Then spend the day shopping together!
+- Gift card for a new toy - then spend the day shopping together!

 Here are a few ideas on how to wrap these 'gifts':

-- Print a picture of the activity and stick it in a box.
+- Print a picture of the activity and stick it in a wrapped box.

 - Hide envelopes in the tree full of the experiences.